schacon/kinectaby/README.md

     device.tilt = 30 # degree tilt, from -30 to 30
     device.close

-    # syncronous video/depth capture (i can get about 30fps)
+    # synchronous video/depth capture (i can get about 30fps)

     dframe = Kinectaby::Frame.new
     vframe = Kinectaby::Frame.new